PORCELAIN SWEET MEAT DISHES.MEISSEN, LATE 19TH CENTURY.

 Reference: ZF1463

 Pair of figurine jam trays.
-Enameled porcelain.
+Glazed porcelain.
 Meissen, late 19th century.
 With marks and inscriptions on the bases.
-Presents defects.
-A pair of decorated glazed porcelain trays for confections (caramelized fruit, chocolates, etc.).
-Both have a base with elements clearly reminiscent of the Rococo period.
-The figure, dressed in 18th-century European fashion, appears reclining, "grasping" the elongated trays.
-The trays feature painted flowers on the inside and the same embossed elements on the outside, as well as a gold rim.
-Both the young man and the woman are shown with somewhat disheveled attire, revealing part of their chest in both cases.
-The Meissen marks (two crossed swords, in blue) that appear on the bases of both figures, would be those used by the factory between 1815 and 1924.
-The lady's also has a number in red ink (24) and other inscriptions (2858, which would be the model; 21 and 73).
-The man's has, in ink, what seems to be a 21, and other inscriptions (2863 would be the model; the other could be 72).
-Experts date both models of figures to the end of the 19th century.
+Some damage.
+A pair of trays for confectionery (candied fruits, chocolates, etc.) made of glazed porcelain and decorated, both with a base featuring elements clearly reminiscent of the Rococo style and a reclining figure dressed in the European 18th century, seemingly holding the elongated trays.
+The trays are decorated with painted flowers on the inside and similar motifs in relief on the outside, as well as a gilded rim.
+Both the young man and the lady are depicted with somewhat disheveled clothing, revealing part of their chests.
+The Meissen marks (two crossed swords in blue) that appear on the bases of both figures are believed to be those used by the factory between 1815 and 1924.
+The lady's figure also has a number in red ink (24) and other inscriptions (2858, which would be the model; 21 and 73).
+The man's figure has what appears to be a 21 in ink, and other inscriptions (2863 would be the model; the other could be 72).
+Experts date both figures to the late 19th century.

 · Size: 30x20x20 cms.